uzujs/uzu/README.md

 # Patterns & philosophy

+Uzu is designed to be close to the metal.
+It doesn't abstract very much over built-in javascript, but provides just enough tools to keep things clean and efficient.

 ## Modularity

 Uzu is designed with different layers of modularity in mind.

-* Models and statecharts are designed to prevent spaghetti code
-* UI can be designed in a top-down, declarative way with statecharts
+A main goal is to allow people to write small and composable pieces.

 * Views are decoupled from models; the same model can be represented by many different views
 * Models and logic can live in separate modules and files
+* Functions that update models are decoupled from the models themselves
+* UI state can be designed in a top-down, declarative way with statecharts
 * Views can take any parameters that you want, and any number of models
 * New models or other data can be returned by views, in addition to DOM nodes
 * The same model object can span many different views and easily be used in different parts of the page
 * Different views can reuse different instances of the same model

+In uzu, the views are the "origin of behavior".
+In other words, if you are trying to figure out why a certain button behaves in a certain way, you can find out by going to the button's view function, and then tracing its behavior from there.

 ### Using other libs -- no weird framework lock-in